pico-cs/firmware/protocol.md

     Returns the value ov CV 17 and CV 18 of loco with address \<addr\>.

    ***
+#### af \<addr\> 0|1 t|f

+    Experimental!

+    Sets one of the paired outputs of a simple accessory decoder to active or inactive where
+    - addr is the '11-bit' DCC accessory decoder address in the range of 0..4047 with 4044-4047 as NMRA broadcast address
+    - 0|1 determines one of the paired outputs and
+    - t|f activates respectively deactivates the output

+   ***
+#### at \<addr\> 0|1 0..127

+    Experimental!

+    Sets the activation time for one of the paired outputs of a simple accessory decoder (if supported) where
+    - addr is the '11-bit' DCC accessory decoder address in the range of 0..4047 with 4044-4047 as NMRA broadcast address
+    - 0|1 determines one of the paired outputs and
+    - 0..127 is the activation time in 100 millisecond steps with
+      - 0 deactivating the output and
+      - 127 activating the output permanently

+   ***
+#### as \<addr\> 0...255

+    Experimental!

+    Sets the data byte for an extended accessory decoder like transmitting aspect control to a signal decoder where
+    - addr is the '11-bit' DCC accessory decoder address in the range of 0..4047 with 4047 as broadcast address

+   ***
 #### ioadc 0..4

     Returns the 'raw' value (assume ADC_VREF == 3.3 V) of the ADC input with